Finite-momentum superconductivity in two-dimensional altermagnets with a Rashba-type spin-orbit coupling: Introduction

-Motivated by these backgrounds, in this paper, we calculate the possibility of the $d$-wave finite-momentum superconductivity in a two-dimensional (2D) altermagnet, taking the effect of the RSOC into account.
+Motivated by these backgrounds, in this paper, we calculate the possibility of the $d$-wave finite-momentum superconductivity in a two-dimensional (2D) altermagnet mainly within a linearized gap equation, taking the effect of the RSOC into account.
 Two directions of the N\'{e}el vector, in-plane and out-of-plane, are considered.
-For the in-plane altermagnet, since the altermagnetic spin-splitting and the RSOC are coupled with each other, the Fermi surfaces are deformed into asymmetric shapes, and generate two different finite-momentum superconducting states characterized by a dominant pairing channel.
-Furthermore, we explain a stabilization mechanism of the finite-momentum superconductivity based on the shapes of the Fermi surfaces influenced by anisotropic spin-splitting.
-For the out-of-plane altermagnet, we find that the Bardeen--Cooper--Schrieffer (BCS) state is stable for the intra-band pairing and the finite-momentum superconductivity appears only for the inter-band pairing.
-The difference between the directions of the N\'{e}el vector originates from a qualitative change of the Fermi surfaces and spin textures.
+For the in-plane altermagnet, since the altermagnetic spin-splitting and the RSOC are coupled, the FSs are deformed into anisotropic shapes, resulting in two different finite-momentum superconducting states characterized by a dominant pairing channel: an inter-band pairing or an intra-band pairing.
+We explain stabilization mechanisms of the finite-momentum superconductivity on the basis of the shapes of the FSs.
+Since the validity of the linearized gap equation is restricted to regions near the phase boundary between superconducting and normal states, we also perform self-consistent calculations to investigate other possible superconducting states and transition lines farther from this boundary.

+For the out-of-plane altermagnet, we find that the Bardeen--Cooper--Schrieffer (BCS) state with zero momentum is stable for the intra-band pairing and the finite-momentum superconductivity appears only for the inter-band pairing.
+The difference between the directions of the N\'{e}el vector originates from qualitative changes of the FSs and spin textures.